 Brute Force Alarm: One of the highlights of the Schlage Encode is the built-in security alarm.
 Any forced tampering with the lock fires an alarm for a breach.

 You can enable and disable the alarm in the Schlage app.
 It also allows you to set the sensitivity of the smart lock.

-Battery Life (Updated): Firstly, the battery life varies with the strength of the WiFi signal that smart lock receives.
+Battery Life (Updated): Firstly, the battery life varies with the strength of the WiFi signal that the smart lock receives.
 You can quickly check this in the Schlage Home App.
 Positioning the router to close the deadbolt lock improves the battery life significantly.
 If positioning the router is not feasible, then use a Wifi extender.

-Secondly, Battery life can be a concern for a few customers but low battery warning appears to warn you a couple of weeks ahead.
+Secondly, Battery life can be a concern for a few customers but a low battery warning appears to warn you a couple of weeks ahead.
 It uses 4 AA alkaline batteries.
 The expected real life is anywhere between 4-6 months depending on usage.